 upon:

-Nonpayment of a Member’s dues where such nonpayment shall have continued for a period of ninety (90) days after such dues are owed and payable, provided that a notice of delinquency shall have been given;
+Nonpayment of the affiliated Member of the Corporation’s dues where such nonpayment shall have continued for a period of ninety (90) days after such dues are owed and payable, provided that a notice of delinquency shall have been given;

 Receipt by the Board of Directors and Executive Director of a Director’s written notice of resignation;

 A two-thirds (2/3) majority affirmative vote of the Board of Directors, at any time, with or without cause; or

-Failure of a Member’s designated primary or alternate employee to participate in two consecutive Board meetings as evidenced by the designated employee’s failure to respond to a roll call of the Directors as being present and participating in two consecutive meetings in person or as participating via teleconference shall constitute that Member’s termination of its Corporation Board place.
+Failure of a Director or the Director’s designee in two consecutive Board of Directors meetings as evidenced by the Director’s or designee’s failure to respond to a roll call of the Directors as being present and participating in two consecutive meetings in person or as participating via teleconference shall constitute that Director’s termination of its place on the Board of Directors.

-Upon termination of Board membership, a Member continues to be an Executive Member of the Corporation unless the Member provides written notice that the member desires to regress to Associate Class membership or leave the Corporation altogether.
+Upon termination of a Director’s place on the Board of Directors, the affiliated Member of the Corporation continues to be an Executive Member of the Corporation unless the Member provides written notice that the Member desires to regress to Associate Class membership or leave the Corporation altogether.

 Section 3.08.
 Vacancies.
-If pursuant to Section 3.07, a Director position is terminated, that place shall remain vacant until such time that the Board shall elect a new Director from the Executive or Associate level membership classes to fill the vacant place.
-The Board shall elect such new Director for the vacated place following the process and embodying the qualifications prescribed in Sections 3.02, 3.03 and 3.04, respectively, and that newly elected Director shall serve only until the remainder of the term of the vacated place.
+If pursuant to Section 3.07, a Director position is terminated, that place shall remain vacant until such time that the Board of Directors shall elect a new Director from the Executive or Associate level membership classes to fill the vacant place.
+The Board of Directors shall elect such new Director for the vacated place following the process and embodying the qualifications prescribed in Sections 3.02, 3.03 and 3.04, respectively, and that newly elected Director shall serve only until the remainder of the term of the vacated place.

 Section 3.09.
 Regular Meetings.
 The Board of Directors shall meet at least once each year, and may meet at additional dates each year, at such times and places as determined by the Chair.

 Section 3.10.
-Annual Meeting.
-One (1) Regular Meeting of the Board each calendar year shall be designated as its Annual Meeting for the purposes of electing and appointing Directors and/or Officers and for the transaction of any other business as determined by the Board by resolution.
+Special Meetings.
+Special Meetings of the Board of Directors may be called at any time by the Chair, the Executive Director, or by any three Directors.

 Section 3.11.
-Special Meetings.
-Special Meetings of the Board may be called at any time by the Chair, the Executive Director, or by any three Directors.

-Section 3.12.
 Notice of Meetings.
 In accordance with Section 7.07 herein, notice stating the place, day and hours of any meeting of the Board shall be delivered to each Director not less than fourteen (14) days prior to the date of such meeting.
 Such notice shall include a proposed agenda for the meeting.

+Section 3.122.
+Teleconference Meetings.
+Any meeting of the Board of Directors may be held or attended by telephone conference.

 Section 3.13.
-Teleconference Meetings.
-Any meeting of the Board may be held or attended by telephone conference.
+Quorum.
+The presence, in person, telephone conference, or proxy (as given to the Secretary of the Board of Directors), of a two-thirds (2/3) majority of the Directors shall constitute a quorum at any meeting of the Board of Directors.

 Section 3.14.
-Quorum.
-The presence, in person, telephone conference, or proxy (as given to the Secretary of the Board), of a two-thirds (2/3) majority of the Directors shall constitute a quorum at any meeting of the Board.

-Section 3.15.
 Required Vote.
-Except as may otherwise be provided herein, the vote of a simple majority of the Directors present at the time of the vote, if a quorum is present at such time, shall be an act of the Board.
-A Director serving in more than one capacity on the Board shall have only one vote.
+Except as may otherwise be provided herein, the vote of a simple majority of the Directors present at the time of the vote, if a quorum is present at such time, shall be an act of the Board of Directors.
+A Director serving in more than one capacity on the Board of Directors shall have only one vote.
 In the case of a tie vote, the Executive Director shall cast the deciding vote.